aphyr/distsys-class/README.markdown

 - All operations appear to execute atomically
 - Every process agrees on the order of operations
-- Every operation appears to take place *between* its invocation and completion
+- Every operation appears to take place *between* its invocation and completion times
+- Real-time, external constraints let us build very strong systems

 ### ACID isolation levels

 - ANSI SQL's ACID isolation levels are weird
-  - Basically codified whatever weird tradeoffs the various vendors were making
+  - Basically codified the effects of existing vendor implementations
   - Definitions in the spec are ambiguous
-    - Two interpretations
-      - *anomaly interpretation*
-      - *preventative interpretation* (stronger)
 - Adya 1999: Weak Consistency: A Generalized Theory and Optimistic Implementations for Distributed Transactions
+  - Each ANSI SQL isolation level prohibits a weird phenomenon
   - Read Uncommitted
     - Prevents P0: *dirty writes*
       - w1(x) ... w2(x)